DIY Easter Basket Project

 Click the link above to visit her post where she shows and tells us how to achieve the look.

-vintage-office-chairA vintage office chair found at your favorite thrift shop, yard sale or curbside boutique is a prime DIY project piece ready to dazzle.
+Added to the prime DIY project list is taking a vintage office chair found at your favorite thrift shop, yard sale, or curbside boutique and zhushing it up with a DIY faux fur seat cushion.

 Purchase an inexpensive chair pad and get to covering!